pelya/android-keyboard-gadget/README.md

 How it works
 ============

-The custom kernel you have compiled adds two new devices, /dev/hidg0 for keyboard, and /dev/hidg1 for mouse.
+The custom kernel you have compiled with patch [kernel-tegra.patch](kernel-tegra.patch) adds two new devices, /dev/hidg0 for keyboard, and /dev/hidg1 for mouse.

+The patch [ueventd.patch](ueventd.patch) is only needed to set write permissions on these files - if your device is rooted, USB Keyboard app will attempt to modify permissions on these files on start, so you generally may skip this patch.

 You can open these two files, using open() system call, and write raw keyboard/mouse events there, using write() system call, which will be sent through USB cable to your PC.